smooks/smooks-examples/pipelines/README.md

 </smooks-resource-list>
 ```

-As per the `unparseOnElement` wildcard selector, the pipeline delivers all events generated from the `core:delegate-reader` visitors to `edifact:unparser` to be serialised into EDIFACT before the pipeline merges the serialised events with the result stream.
+As per the `unparseOnElement` wildcard selector, the pipeline delivers all events generated from the `core:rewrite` visitors to `edifact:unparser` to be serialised into EDIFACT before the pipeline merges the serialised events with the result stream.

 ### How to run?